-Once you passed the HS&E Test, you will be issued the red CSCS card.
-However, there is no occupation or qualifications written at the back of the card since it aims to show your general understanding and competence on operational practices and precautions while on site.
+Once you pass the HS&E Test, you will be issued the red CSCS card.
+However, no occupation or qualifications are written at the back of the card since it aims to show your general understanding and competence on operational practices and precautions while on site.

-This card is for those who have completed qualification related to construction from a nationally recognised education college.
+This card is for those who have completed qualifications related to construction from a nationally recognised education college.
 This card is valid for three years.

 Red Card – Experienced (Technical, Supervisory and Management):

 If you are an experienced technician, supervisor or manager with significant on the job experience for at least one year in the last three years but neither holds a Level 3, 4, or 5 S/NVQ nor a member of any of the CSCS-approved professional bodies, then this card is for you.

 You need to pass the relevant Health, Safety & Environment Test for your occupation and must be registered for the relevant S/NVQ.
 Once you pass the test, your card will be issued which valid for three years and cannot be renewed.

 Take note that this card is temporary while your N/SVQ is still being achieved.